- Intro

 Collections in Catalogs

-A Collection is a subset of the Catalog, constrained to a single platform entity, specified by the targetEntity
+A Collection is a subset of the Catalog, constrained to a target entity, specified by the targetEntity

 property.
 The .scope